How to Determine Market Demand for a Product in the Home Improvement Industry

 Knowing when to expect a change in the construction market—especially your particular segment—is valuable.
 It enables you to plan ahead to operate differently in decline markets versus growth markets and identify new opportunities for acquisition, distribution or revenue.

-While the construction market in general tends to be cyclical, contracting every 10-15 years or so, there are other nuances to pay attention to.
+While the construction market in general tends to be cyclical, contracting every 10 to 15 years or so, there are other nuances to pay attention to.

-Take the global response to covid-19, for example.
+Take the global response to COVID-19, for example.
 This impacted nearly every aspect of life, including the purchasing behaviors of DIYers and construction professionals and other customers in this market.
-Even now, years later, in the HVAC market, systems and products that improve air quality and mitigate airborne contaminants are still trending.
+Even now, years later, in the HVAC market, systems and products that improve indoor air quality (IAQ) and mitigate airborne contaminants are still trending.
+While healthy home trends have stabilized a bit from the peak they reached between 2020 and 2022, they are still elevated compared to pre-pandemic trend, with nearly a third of homeowners citing health and safety concerns related to their living environment, according to findings in our Healthy & Safe Home and Environmental & Energy Performance Attitudes report, developed in conjunction with the Harvard Joint Center for Housing Studies.
+And managing pollutants and dust remains a top concern, along with other IAQ-related issues.

-More importantly, there has been a shift in how customers are purchasing, or the distribution channels they rely on. eCommerce purchases became more prevalent and digital decision making content, like visualizers, more sought after.
+More importantly, there has been a shift in how customers are purchasing, or the distribution channels they rely on.
+During the pandemic years, eCommerce purchases became more prevalent and digital decision-making content, like visualizers, more sought after.
 The trends were already there, but they were accelerated.

 Lead time and the availability of products and materials are also influencing purchase decisions more than brand loyalty.
-Research shows that, in general, the companies who could better communicate with customers regarding those factors before, during and after the sale fared the best overall.
+Research shows that, in general, the companies who can communicate better with customers regarding those factors before, during and after the sale fared the best overall.

 Using Market Research for your Construction Outlook